grinushka/serioguesser/README.md

 [Play serioguesser 🎲](https://master--benevolent-sunburst-dbd4f5.netlify.app/)

 The same game logic may be applied to any other things with the distinctive melody and sound (music, cartoons, famous people voices etc.)
 Hope you enjoy it!

-Note: the project have not been finished yet, so some bugs may arise.
-Sorry! :)

 ### Challenges faced and things learned during development